kibs-tech/kibs-tech.github.io/articles/microsoft-access.md

 ---
 permalink: /articles/ms-access-database
 head-title: Is MS Access still being used?
-head-description: MA Access is still going strong but you might want to upgrade to SQL Server
+head_description: MA Access is still going strong but you might want to upgrade to SQL Server
 ---

 ![MS Access Databse](/assets/images/ms-access.jpg)